section-engineering-education/engineering-education/content/articles/blockchain-as-a-form-of-e-voting/index.md

 *If you already know the basics of how a Blockchain works, you can skip this section.
 Here I will make a brief introduction about the functioning and main features of Blockchain.*

+#### Features of Blockchain

-**I saw that this section of the text was quite long.
-So here's a TL;DR: Blockchain was designed to work in a *peer-to-peer* network.
+**This section of the text got quite long.
+So here's a *TL;DR*: Blockchain was designed to work in a *peer-to-peer* network.
 In this network, each user is called a *node*.
 Users can make *transactions* with each other.
 To do this, they need to specify the *public addresses* of their nodes and the *amount of assets* to be transferred from one node to the other.
 To confirm a transaction, the *sender* node presents its *private signature*.
-Transactions are stored as a group within so-called *blocks*.
-Each block has a *unique key that identifies it* and also stores *the key of its predecessor*, forming a *chain of sequential blocks*, hence the name. *Any* change to a block in the chain would change its key, which *would break the chain* from the block onwards.
+Transactions are stored as a group within so-called *blocks*.**

+**Each block has a *unique key that identifies it* and also stores *the key of its predecessor*, forming a *chain of sequential blocks*, hence the name. *Any* change to a block in the chain would change its key, which *would break the chain* from the block onwards.
 The blocks are forged by nodes called *miners* who need to solve a problem using a lot of computational power, to give *proof of work*.
-When a miner gives proof of work, it *receives some assets* as a reward and *all nodes* add the new forged block to their chains.
-The *valid* version of the Blockchain is the one that *has the most blocks*.
+When a miner gives proof of work, it *receives some assets* as a reward and *all nodes* add the new forged block to their chains.**

+**The *valid* version of the Blockchain is the one that *has the most blocks*.
 As the Blockchain is public, each node can check if everything is as it should be.
 So, for someone to be able to change the chain, they would need to *monopolize 51% of the network's mining power* to always keep their version as the *longer version of the chain*, which is *very unlikely*.**

 Blockchain was designed to work on a *peer-to-peer* network.
 Each user on that network is called a **node**.
 Each node has its **address**, a unique *public* key, and a **signature**, a unique *private* key.
 A key is a string, something like `93ce48570b55c42c2af816aeaba06cfee1224fae`, for example.